hemalchevli/Tips-and-tricks/README.md

 Impedance matching, high quality return path and vias are the three edges of the triangle of high speed design.

-__INFO: An important point to keep in mind, the return path is through the closest power plane, which might not be a ground plane.
+__INFO__: An important point to keep in mind, the return path is through the closest power plane, which might not be a ground plane.
 If the return path is through a power plane instead of a ground plane, then the return energy will ultimately get to ground through the decoupling capacitors that are closest to the source and target pins.
 If you are relying on a power plane to provide the return path, carefully consider the location of the decoupling capacitors (also referred as stitching caps) near these pins to minimize the size of any loop created.

 __Rule of thumb__: The 1/3 Rise time rule.
 This states if the route is more than 1/3 of the rise time, signal reflections can occur.
 For example 1nS rise time route longer than 0.33nS (2 inches in FR4) will have problems.